Average Weather in Honolulu Hawaii, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Honolulu are 21.307 deg latitude, -157.858 deg longitude, and 23 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Honolulu are 21.307 deg latitude, -157.858 deg longitude, and 23 ft elevation.

-The topography within 2 miles of Honolulu contains significant variations in elevation, with a maximum elevation change of 810 feet, and an average elevation above sea level of 79 feet.
-Within 10 miles contains large variations in elevation (3,104 feet).
-Within 50 miles contains extreme variations in elevation (4,121 feet).
+The topography within 2 miles of Honolulu contains significant variations in elevation, with a maximum elevation change of 810 feet and an average elevation above sea level of 79 feet.
+Within 10 miles contains significant variations in elevation (3,104 feet).
+Within 50 miles contains large variations in elevation (4,121 feet).